mfuhrmeister/nodejs-embedded-mongodb-standalone/README.md

     .then(function (pid) {
       // do anything with the returned process id }.catch(err) {
-      // catch any standard Error, e.g. if child process to start mongo crashed };
+      // catch any MongoError or standard Error, e.g. if child process to start mongo crashed };

 /**